HectareaGalbis/adp/README.md

 First of all, we need to define an adp operation.
 It is actually an `ASDF` operation that inherits from another class and makes some imports and exports.

-After this, we can now implement a method with using that operation:
+After this, we can now implement a method using that operation:

 ``` common-lisp
 (in-package #:adp-princ)